 A student must possess a GPA of 2.0 or higher.
+Students accepted into the Nursing Program must possess a cumulative GPA of 2.75 or higher.
+Students in the Masters of Accountancy program must possess a cumulative GAP of 3.0 or higher.
 A student must meet the above qualitative standard in addition to the quantitative standards discussed below.